docker/cli/docs/deprecated.md

 **Target for removal in release: v17.06**

 The flag `--security-opt` doesn't use the colon separator (`:`) anymore to divide keys and values, it uses the equal symbol (`=`) for consistency with other similar flags, like `--storage-opt`.

+### Links on the default bridge network

+**Deprecated in release: v1.10**
+**Target for removal in release: v30.0**

+The `--link` option on `docker create` and `docker run`, when used with no `--network` specified, was deprecated in v1.10 and will be removed in a future release.
+Custom networks should be used instead.
+Docker 29.6 added a deprecation warning when this option is used for the default bridge network.

+Note that the `--link` option is still supported when a non-default network is used.

 ### Ambiguous event fields in API